 describe(sleep)

-Then, we’ll reshape the data using pivot_longer to convert it from wide to long format, making it easier for certain types of analysis.
+Then, we’ll reshape the data using melt to convert it from wide to long format, making it easier for certain types of analysis.

-sleep_long <- sleep |> pivot_longer(cols = -X, names_to = "group", values_to = "change.in.sleep")
+sleep_long <- melt(sleep,

+id.vars = “X”,

+measure.vars = c(“Group1”, “Group2”),

+variable.name = “group”,

+value.name = “change.in.sleep”)

-The pivot_longer() function is used to reshape the dataset, where cols = -X specifies the columns to be lengthened (in this case, columns that are not X), names_to = "group" defines the new column that will hold the name of the original columns, and values_to = "change.in.sleep" defines the new column that will contain the values from the lengthened columns.
+The melt() function is used to reshape the dataset, where id.vars = “X” specifies the identification variables that remain the same and will not be lengthened, measure.vars = c(“Group1”, “Group2”) specifies the columns to be lengthened, variable.name = "group" defines the new column that will hold the name of the original columns, and value.name = "change.in.sleep" defines the new column that will contain the values from the lengthened columns.
 This transformation is particularly useful for tidying the data and preparing it for analyses that require a long format, such as a t-test.

-The |> operator in R, known as the “pipe” operator, allows for the chaining of function calls by passing the result of the left-hand side expression as the first argument to the function on the right-hand side, facilitating more readable and concise code.

 3. Difference of means test

 The t-test is a statistical test used to compare the means of two groups to determine if there is a significant difference between them.
 It’s based on the t-distribution, a type of probability distribution that arises when estimating the mean of a normally distributed population in situations where the sample size is small and the population standard deviation is unknown.